Northrop P-61 Black Widow: Origins

-General Emmons returned to the U.S. with details of the British night-fighter requirements, and in his report said that the design departments of the American aviation industry's firms could possibly produce such an aircraft.
-The Emmons Board developed basic requirements and specifications, handing them over towards the end of 1940 to the Air Technical Service Command (ATSC) at Wright Field, Ohio.
-After considering the two biggest challenges—the heavy weight of the AI radar and the very long (by fighter standards) loiter time of eight hours minimum—the board, including Jack Northrop, realized the aircraft would need the considerable power and resulting size of twin engines, and recommended such parameters.
-The United States had two twin-row radials of at least 46 liters displacement in development since the late 1930s; the Double Wasp and the Duplex Cyclone.
+General Emmons returned to the U.S. with details of the British night-fighter requirements, and stated in his report that the design departments of the American aviation industry's firms could possibly produce such an aircraft.
+The Emmons Board developed basic requirements and specifications, and handed them over to the Air Technical Service Command (ATSC) at Wright Field, Ohio towards the end of 1940.
+After considering the two biggest challenges—the heavy weight of the AI radar, and the very long (by fighter standards) loiter time of eight hours minimum—the board, including Jack Northrop, realized the aircraft would need the considerable power and resulting size of twin engines, and recommended such parameters.
+The United States had two twin-row radials of at least 46 liters displacement in development since the late 1930s: the Double Wasp and the Duplex Cyclone.
 These engines had been airborne for their initial flight tests by the 1940/41 timeframe, and were each capable, with more development, of exceeding 2000 hp.

 Vladimir Pavlecka, Northrop Chief of Research, was present on unrelated business at Wright Field.
-On 21 October 1940, Colonel Laurence Craigie of the ATSC phoned Pavlecka, explaining the U.S. Army Air Corps' specifications, but told him to "not take any notes, 'Just try and keep this in your memory!
-What Pavlecka did not learn was radar's part in the aircraft; Craigie described the then top-secret radar as a "device which would locate enemy aircraft in the dark" and which had the ability to "see and distinguish other airplanes."
-The mission, Craigie explained, was "the interception and destruction of hostile aircraft in flight during periods of darkness or under conditions of poor visibility."
+On 21 October 1940, Colonel Laurence Craigie of the ATSC phoned Pavlecka, explaining the U.S. Army Air Corps' specifications, but told him to “not take any notes, ‘Just try and keep this in your memory!’”
+What Pavlecka did not learn was radar's part in the aircraft; Craigie described the then top-secret radar as a “device which would locate enemy aircraft in the dark,” and which had the ability to “see and distinguish other airplanes.
+“The mission, Craigie explained, was ‘the interception and destruction of hostile aircraft in flight during periods of darkness or under conditions of poor visibility.’”

 Pavlecka met with Jack Northrop the next day, and gave him the USAAC specifications.
 Northrop compared his notes with those of Pavlecka, saw the similarity between the USAAC's requirements and those issued by the RAF, and pulled out the work he had been doing on the British aircraft's requirements.
 He was already a month along, and a week later, Northrop pounced on the USAAC proposal.

-On 5 November, Northrop and Pavlecka met at Wright Field with Air Materiel Command officers and presented them with Northrop's preliminary design.
+On 5 November, Northrop and Pavlecka met at Wright Field with Air Materiel Command officers, and presented them with Northrop's preliminary design.
 The Douglas XA-26A night fighter proposal was the only competition; Northrop's design was selected.